 For those unfamiliar with the art world, an artist’s statement is meant to provide a context for a series of work, or even a career.
 It’s like the plot of a A Place in the Sun (the film version of An American Tragedy), where the protagonist’s guilt is decided by what was in his heart, when his pregnant ex-girlfriend went into the lake.
 If you’re doing a painting for one reason, it’s a different painting than if the exact same image is created for a different reason.
 Unfortunately for me, I’ve never really bought into that.
 In fact, I’ve always felt that having to produce such statements were a necessary evil.

 But I just realized what fun I could have with a piece I did called MODERN VENUS — A CONTEXT, if I appropriated images from the web, and pasted in pictures from the 25 thousands years of art I was talking about.
-So here it is, with illustrations by everyone from Michelangelo to Tom of Finland.
+The original layout looked pretty good, but then a WordPress update blew it apart and I haven’t gotten around to straightening it out.
+So here it is, kind of a mess, but with great illustrations by everyone from Michelangelo to Tom of Finland.

 MODERN VENUS — A CONTEXT by Edward Weiss

 The most persistent theme in the history of Western (and other) art is the iconic depiction of the human body — it’s beauty and sexuality.